 The miscommunication risks are then worsened by the lack of relationship and trust when working at a distance.
 This creates a damaging cocktail which can decrease trust even further, causing conflict, silos and a poor productivity.

 While I recommend picking up the phone or firing up the webcam more often to help in creating more effective communication, there is more than a communication habit at play here.

 When someone says or does something that doesn’t make sense to you, start with the assumption that their intention was honorable and helpful.
 Starting from this assumption of positive intent, will improve communication, relationships and trust.
 This assumption may not always be correct, but that starting point will allow you to have a more productive conversation, and will create less stress and conflict.

 While this doesn’t mean that the other person’s intent will always be positive, starting with that assumption gives you a chance to improve the outcomes, even if that assumption is later proven to be incorrect.

 Interestingly while these ideas apply to those who work away from the office, they apply to everyone else too.
 When everyone puts these three ideas into action, teams will be more effective regardless of where individual team members do their work each day.

 And if you’re looking to increase your productivity as a remote team member (always a good thing!)
-I encourage you to take a look at this on demand course we offer at The Remote Leadership Institute.
+I encourage you to take a look at The Long-Distance Teammate: Stay Engaged and Connected While Working Anywhere.